Alamo Drafthouse Cinema: History

 In June 2024, all Alamo Drafthouse locations in the Dallas-Fort Worth area were permanently shuttered, as well as the company's only Minnesota location in Woodbury, as the operator that franchised these locations filed for Chapter 7 bankruptcy.
 The franchisor, Two is One, One is None, LLC, blamed high leasing rents as part of the decision.
-On June 27, 2024, it was announced these locations would be acquired by Alamo Drafthouse and are set to resume operation in the summer.
+On June 27, 2024, it was announced these locations would be acquired by Alamo Drafthouse and resumed operation in the summer.

 On June 12, 2024, Sony Pictures acquired Alamo Drafthouse for a sum which is yet to be disclosed.
 Sony Pictures had previously owned the Loews Theatres chain after the U.S. Department of Justice relaxed enforcement of the United States v.
 Paramount Pictures, Inc. federal ruling orders in 1985.
-Alamo Drafthouse will continue to operate their film festival, Fantastic Fest, which is included in the acquisition.
+Alamo Drafthouse continues to operate their film festival, Fantastic Fest, which is included in the acquisition.
 Not long after the purchase by Sony, Alamo Drafthouse was revealed as the replacement tenant for two shuttered Showplace Icon locations in Santa Clara and Mountain View, California, expanding the company's Northern California presence to three locations.

 On January 14, 2025, Alamo Drafthouse carried out mass layoffs at all levels of the company, with corporate as well as hourly staff at venues being particularly affected.
 The layoffs came despite reports of strong performance in 2024 and plans to open additional venues.
 Though the layoffs came only seven months after Sony's acquisition of Alamo Drafthouse, the decision has been described as "an Alamo decision, not a mandate from Sony".
 On February 3, 2025, more than one hundred Alamo Drafthouse employees were laid off at Manhattan, Brooklyn and Colorado locations.

 On February 14, 2025, employees at the Manhattan, Brooklyn, and Colorado locations walked out in the middle of their shifts and went on strike in response to the layoffs.
 The Colorado locations, represented by the Communications Workers of America Local 7777 union, went back to work after four days.
 The strike at the Manhattan and Brooklyn locations, represented by the UAW Local 2179 union, ended after 58 days, resulting in the reinstatement of laid off workers, their accrued paid time-off, and seniority.
 Both unions have filed unfair labor practice charges with the National Labor Relations Board citing bad faith bargaining during negotiations.

+In July of 2026, Alamo Drafthouse Cinema announced the acquisition of the former ArcLight Hollywood and Cinerama Dome locations in Los Angeles and plans to reopen the complex by early 2028.
+The former ArcLight will reopen as the Alamo Drafthouse Hollywood, while the Cinerama Dome will retain its name.